 Trade and other accounts receivable are reported at face value less any provisions for uncollectible accounts considered necessary.
-Accounts receivable includes receivables from payment processors and trade receivables from customers.
+Accounts receivable includes receivables from online platforms and trade receivables from customers.
 The Company estimates doubtful accounts on an item-by-item basis and includes over-aged accounts as part of allowance for doubtful accounts, which are generally ones that are ninety-days overdue.
-Bad debt expense, for the year ended December 31, 2016, was \$nil (2015 - \$nil).
+Bad debt expense, for the year ended December 31, 2017, was \$nil (2016 - \$27,666).